-Fujifilm X100 (15.5 oz./440g with fixed lens, battery and card, about $1,200). enlarge.
-This free website's biggest source of support is when you use these links, especially these directly to it at Adorama, at Amazon, or at eBay (see How to Win at eBay) when you get anything, regardless of the country in which you live.
+Fujifilm X100 (15.5 oz./440g with fixed lens, battery and card, $850 new or about $600 used or $1,300 new in black at Amazon.) enlarge.
+This free website's biggest source of support is when you use these links, especially these directly to it at Amazon, or at eBay (see How to Win at eBay) when you get anything, regardless of the country in which you live.
 Thanks for helping me help you!
 Ken.

-NEW: Fuji X100S.
-The X100S is the Same (S) thing as this Fuji X100, but with faster DSP and more pixels for both the image sensor and the electronic viewfinder.
-Not bad for only $100 extra.
+NEW: Fuji X100S (2013-2014) The X100S is the Same (S) thing as this Fuji X100, but with faster DSP and more pixels for both the image sensor and the electronic viewfinder.

 2012 DSLR Comparison 18 April 2012

 Fuji X100 Sample Images from Santa Barbara 08 February 2013

 More Fuji X100 Sample Images 28 June 2011

 The images I get from my Fuji X100, a.k.a.
 FujiFilm FinePix X100, are nothing short of amazing.
 Photographing my fast-moving kids and family under every lighting condition from desert sun to dim restaurants to moonlight, my Fuji X100 makes skin tones look better than from any other camera.
 The X100's ability to tame difficult light under unscripted real-world conditions automatically, which is what's most often encountered everywhere except inside a studio, is amazing.